Missile defense systems by country: Criticism

 Bruno Gruselle, in 2010, noted that French policymakers considered the 1972 Anti-Ballistic Missile (ABM) Treaty and the doctrine of mutual assured destruction to be the cornerstones of strategic stability.
 Some French analysts, notably Camille Grand, view missile defense as jeopardizing both the doctrine and the treaty, as well as risking a new arms race, which is reflected in the development of advanced missile defense counter measures and decoys as well as a higher number of and more maneuverable independently targetable reentry vehicles—as well as the intercept systems designed to defeat them.

 Additionally, experts such as L. David Montague, retired U.S. Air Force General Eugene E. Habiger and Harvey L. Lynch question the reliability of these systems.
 Beyond the technical difficulties, which have been described as more challenging than hitting one bullet with another, all performance data is derived from experiments and scripted tests.
 Their effectiveness in an actual all-out war situation is uncertain.
 However, non-nuclear ballistic and conventional missiles have been used in recent limited regional conflicts to strategic effect.
 Several Houthi-fired ballistic missiles in Yemen have been intercepted by Saudi MIM-104 Patriot batteries, and Russian cruise missiles have been notably used in the Syrian Civil War.

 Gruselle noted most French security experts doubted the technological feasibility of intercontinental ballistic missile defense.
 Some thought it foolish to spend huge amounts of money on unproven technologies that lacked operational or political usefulness.
 Instead, the French defense policy community viewed missile defense merely as an American "economic weapon" used to defeat the Soviet Union and win the Cold War.

-The extant missile defenses are currently vulnerable to maneuverable hypersonic vehicles, which can maneuver at speeds high enough to defeat missile defenses.
-China is among the countries pursuing hypersonic vehicles as warhead delivery systems.
+The extant missile defenses of the 2010s are vulnerable to maneuverable hypersonic vehicles, which can maneuver at speeds high enough to defeat missile defenses.
+As of 2010, China was among the countries pursuing hypersonic vehicles as warhead delivery systems.

-Yousaf Butt, a critic of missile defense, states in The Bulletin of the Atomic Scientists that "just as with nuclear weapons, the U.S. infatuation with missile defense will cause other nations to desire this expensive technology".
+In 2010, Yousaf Butt, a critic of missile defense, stated in The Bulletin of the Atomic Scientists that "just as with nuclear weapons, the U.S. infatuation with missile defense will cause other nations to desire this expensive technology".

-Russia's top military officer has threatened to carry out a pre-emptive strike on U.S.-led NATO missile defense facilities in Eastern Europe if Washington goes ahead with its plan to build a missile shield.
+In 2012, Russia's top military officer threatened to carry out a pre-emptive strike on U.S.-led NATO missile defense facilities in Eastern Europe if Washington goes ahead with its plan to build a missile shield.
 Russian Defense Minister Anatoliy Serdyukov also warned that talks between Moscow and Washington on the topic are "close to a dead end."
 U.S. State Department special envoy Ellen Tauscher responded that neither country could afford another arms race.